 Cost to enter: Free to enter the park

-This park is one of the easiest parks to reach if you are backpacking Montenegro without a car.
+This park is one of the easiest parks to reach without a car.
 You can get here directly from Kotor and Podgorica by bus and will take about 3 hours.
 Durmitor national park has multiple mountainous hiking trails and beautiful alpine lakes.
 Read my full Durmitor hiking and travel guide here.

 The best place to stay is in the gateway town of Žabljak.
 From here you are central to the Black Lake and the spectacular Tara Canyon and Tara Bridge.